 Where to Store Whole Grains

 Ask me how many flour bugs I found in my wheat when I thought just rolling up the bag was sufficient.
-Trust me, it’s not – especially for long term storage!
+Trust me – the bags are not sufficient, especially for long-term storage!

 Types of Whole Grains